• Skip to primary navigation

 Gluten Free Pear Crisp with Ginger & Blackberries pre cooking

-I realized then that, should I ever be fortunate enough to publish my own book, I'd need to toughen up and be ready for annoying Amazon reviews (and take up kickboxing to get out my aggression, clearly).
+I realized then that when my own gluten-free baking cookbook was published, I'd need to toughen up and be ready for annoying Amazon reviews (and take up kickboxing to get out my aggression, clearly).

 "Don't read the Amazon reviews," more than one cookbook author warned me.
 But did I listen?
 I was thrilled to get my first positive reviews, calling Alternative Baker "My Baking Bible," "utterly gorgeous" and full of "jaw-dropping photographs, meticulously crafted recipes, easy-to-follow instructions, and tasty results."
 I was thrilled!
 Maybe I would manage to dodge psycho reviewers after all.